home-assistant/home-assistant.io/source/_integrations/streamlabswater.markdown

 ha_release: '0.95'
 ha_iot_class: Cloud Polling
 ha_domain: streamlabswater
+ha_config_flow: true
 ha_platforms:
   - binary_sensor
   - sensor
 ha_integration_type: integration
 ---

-The `Streamlabs Water` integration platform is used to interact with [StreamLabs water monitoring devices](https://www.streamlabswater.com/) in order to retrieve usage information and manage the away mode of the device.
+The Streamlabs Water integration is used to interact with [StreamLabs water monitoring devices](https://www.streamlabswater.com/) in order to retrieve usage information and manage the away mode of the device.
 The [StreamLabs Water API](https://developer.streamlabswater.com) is used to retrieve daily, monthly, and yearly water usage along with the current away mode.

 <div class='note'>